Ashwanikumarkashyap/amazon-database-system-plsql/readme.md

 ## SIGNIFICANT PROCEDURES

 **1. Register buyer:** invoked by buyer responsible for
 - registering user given email, fname, lname and password.
 - registering the buyer itself setting its prime membership as false by default and prime member expiry date as Null.

 **2. Register seller** has 2 responsibilities
 - registering user given email, fname, lname and password.
 - registering the seller itself given company name, url, description, setting its average rating  as 2.5 default.

 **3. Place order:** Given a buyer id, place order is responsible for the following –
 - To iterate over the shopping cart of a particular buyer and remove each item from buyers cart.
 - While removing each product, sum up the price of each product to the total price for the order.

-    - If the user is **&quot;prime user&quot;** do not include shipping charges for that order.
+- If the user is a prime user, do not include shipping charges for that order.
 - Fetch the default address set by the buyer from the list of addresses for that buyer from the contact\_details tables.
 - Fetch the default card details set by the buyer from the list of card details for that buyer from the card\_info table.
 - To make sure not to include certain products from the shopping car in the order table who's available unity is zero (in\_stock bit is set to 0).
 - To add an entry in the order table, containing details of the invoice (total price, total quantity of products in order, tax, shipping charge, card\_details used for the order, delivery contact details used for the order)
 - To invokes a trigger responsible for updating the available\_units of each product being bought in that order.

 **4. Give review:** A buyer can add a review by providing product\_id, buyer\_id, review, rating, and image\_url (if any).
 It adds a review in the review table and image of it in the image table.
 After execution It invokes two triggers.
 - update\_product\_rating
 - updte\_seller\_rating.

 **5. Add\_contact\_details:** adds details about address and the users number.
 A user can add multiple contact details and can set a single to contact\_details to be used by default.